angelaribeiro84/BootcampPortfolio/README.md

 This QA project was developed with the aim of improving my skills in software testing and learning new technologies.
-Throughout the development of this project, I used the Jira **[Jira](https://angela-ribeiro.atlassian.net/jira/projects?selectedProjectType=software)** platform to create my bug reports.
+Throughout the development of this project, I used the **[Jira](https://angela-ribeiro.atlassian.net/jira/projects?selectedProjectType=software)** platform to create my bug reports.
 I look forward to further expanding my knowledge and contributing to future projects.

 <div align="center">